Residents

 Andrea Simms

-Andrea is a M.S. student in NanoEngineering and joined the Steinmetz lab in September 2021.
+Andrea is a Ph.D. student in NanoEngineering and joined the Steinmetz lab in September 2021.
 She earned her B.S. in chemistry from Arizona State University in 2019, and in the following two years worked in a quality control lab for compounded veterinary pharmaceuticals.
-She is interested in utilizing nanotechnology to improve drug targeting/delivery and is currently researching TMV as a delivery vehicle for chemotherapy to ovarian cancer.
-Andrea also enjoys hiking, oil painting, cooking, and exploring new places.
+Her work in the Steinmetz lab focuses on developing plant virus immunotherapy for clinical translation as well as using plant viruses to improve drug targeting and delivery.
+Andrea also enjoys hiking, cooking and baking, oil painting, and playing with her dog Teddy.

 Zhuohong Wu